 AZ CA CO CT DC FL GA ID IL IN IA KS LA ME MD MA MN MO MT NE NV NH NJ NM NY NC ND OH OK OR PA SC SD TN TX VT VA WA WV WI WY

 Don't see your state?
-WINC did not ship there.
+WINC does not ship there.
+Browse wine clubs by state.

 Winc is a personalized wine subscription offering monthly shipments of wine at affordable prices ($13-25 per bottle).
 Winc is a winery — the fastest-growing and among the largest independent wineries in the country.
 They sell their wine in restaurants, grocery stores, hotels, and event venues across the country, but their members always get the best prices and first crack at new wines.
 If you don’t like some of the wines you receive, they offer a Satisfaction Guarantee which will add credits to your account to make up for bottles that don’t meet your expectations.